Born to Be Blue (film)

-Born to Be Blue is a 2015 internationally co-produced drama film directed, produced and written by Robert Budreau.
-The film stars Ethan Hawke and Carmen Ejogo.
+Born to Be Blue is a 2015 Canadian-British biographical drama film written, coproduced and directed by Robert Budreau.
+It stars Ethan Hawke, Carmen Ejogo, Callum Keith Rennie, Janet-Laine Green and Stephen McHattie.
 It was shown in the Special Presentations section of the 2015 Toronto International Film Festival.
 The film is about American jazz musician Chet Baker, portrayed by Hawke.

-Plot

-The film is described as "semi-factual, semi-fictional".
+The film has been described as "semi-factual, semi-fictional".
 Varietys reviewer, Andrew Barker, noted that the film is "about a character who happens to share a name and a significant number of biographical similarities with Chet Baker, taking the legendary West Coast jazz musician's life as though it were merely a chord chart from which to launch an improvised set of new melodies".

+Synopsis

-Set largely in 1966, Baker (portrayed by Ethan Hawke) is hired to play himself in a movie about his earlier years when he first tried heroin.
-He romances actress Jane Azuka (a fictional character, a composite of several of Baker's women in real life, portrayed here by Carmen Ejogo) but on their first date, Baker is attacked by thugs and his front teeth smashed.
-As Baker recovers from his injury, his embouchure is ruined and he is unable to play trumpet any better than a novice.
-Meanwhile, he must answer to a probation officer, and ensure he is employed, while sticking to his regimen of methadone treatment.
+Set largely in 1966, Chet Baker is hired to play himself in a movie about his earlier years when he first tried heroin.
+He romances actress Jane Azuka (a fictional character and a composite of several of Baker's women in real life), but on their first date Baker is attacked by a group of drug dealers he owned money, and his front teeth are smashed.
+As Baker recovers from his injury, his embouchure is ruined and he is unable to play his trumpet any better than a novice.
+He starts practicing again, while answering to a probation officer who wants to ensure Baker is employed, and while sticking to his regimen of methadone treatment.
+When Baker's technique slowly improves, he tries to get his career back on track with the help of Jane and of his friend and Pacific Jazz Records' executive Dick Bock.